Kudaes/EPI/README.md

 	C:\Users\User\Desktop\EPI> python3 builder.py -l -p c:\path\to\payload.bin [-i]

-This execution will embed your payload in the Loader, compile the Loader, convert it into sRDI and embed the final PIC code in EPI.
+This execution will embed your payload in the Loader, compile the Loader, convert it into sRDI and embed the final PIC code in the injector.
 Once the builder ends its execution, the injector is ready to be used:

 	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -p <PID> [flags]